infumap/infumap/docs/deployment/secure.md

     - You will be changing the passwords for both `infumap` and `root` users soon, so strong passwords are not critical at this point.
     - Use manual partitioning to remove the swap partition (potential security hole) and create one EXT4 partition.
 Note that disk encryption is not set up here, because the encryption key needs to be pasted into the console (both on setup and restart).
 This could potentially be intercepted by Vultr.
     - Configure package manager: do not scan for additional media.
-    - Software selection: use spacebar to select / unselect.
+    - Software selection: use space-bar to select / unselect.
 Select only "SSH server" and "standard system utilities".
 Unselect everything else.
     - Install GRUB bootloader (on /dev/vda).
     - Finish the installation: Do not select continue.
 Instead, go to "Settings / Custom ISO" in your Vultr instance settings and click "Remove ISO" to prevent the ISO from booting up on restart.
 The instance will automatically restart.
   - Select "Connect" in the Vultr console window - you should see a login prompt.